(For treatment side effects and complications only)

 *Biophilic design increases the viewer’s connection to the natural world through images of nature, the use of light, the organisation of space and their collective compositional relationships.

 Site Material Object is the collaborative partnership title of Lin Holland and Jane Poulton.
 Lin and Jane worked with photographer and film-maker, Stephen Heaton, on the making of Blossom.
 All have exhibited nationally and internationally and have work in public and private collections around the world.

 Location: Teenage and Young Adult Social Space, Level 5, Clatterbridge Cancer Centre – Liverpool

 Staff, patients and parents of patients created a variety of artwork through a series of workshops delivered by Rachael at the Teenage and Young Adults lunch club over a number of weeks.
 Participants had a go at techniques like stencil screen printing and carbon printing, both low-tech approaches that could be happily delivered in the small but cosy lunch club room.
 They also took part in a fun poetry workshop with renowned poet John Hegley, who Rachael invited to be part of the workshops to add a handwritten element to the design outcomes.

-Their work has been developed into designs for the Teenage and Young Adult recreation room.
-The wallpaper is a result of tree-themed acrostic poems made with John Hegley, which forms a backdrop to a series of framed posters of a variety of artworks made by patients in the workshops, some of which have been digitally reworked into repeat patterns.
-Working with the patients and sharing artistic skills has been great fun and has resulted in a series of wonderfully varied and lively posters.
+Their work has been developed into designs for the Teenage and Young Adult social space.
+The wallpaper is a result of tree-themed acrostic poems made with John Hegley, which forms a backdrop to a variety of artworks made by patients in the workshops, some of which have been digitally reworked into repeat patterns, creating a series of wonderfully varied and lively posters.

-Rachael’s intention is that the recreation room is populated with artwork created by the patients and that artworks may be refreshed and ever changing, following a continuation of the workshops being delivered by artists.
+The intention is that the social space is populated with artwork created by patients and that artworks may be refreshed and ever changing, following workshops delivered by artists.